Viktoriia-code/Book-Garden-BE/README.md

 - JWT for authenticating and authorizing users
 - colors module for styling console output
 - seeder.js for populating the database with initial data
+- validator module for checking emails and passwords

 ## 🔧 How to run locally: